Anthonye242/Wordle/Wordle.md

    - **Gray**: Incorrect letter.
 4. Repeat the process until you guess the correct word or run out of attempts.

-For detailed planning materials, visit the planning section in the repository: [Planning Materials](https://github.com/Anthonye242/Wordle.git)
+For detailed planning materials, visit the planning section in the repository: [Wordle Doc](https://github.com/Anthonye242/Wordle.git)

 ## Attributions